secretstartups/handbook/support/workflows/associating_needs_org_tickets_with_orgs.html.md

   - For GitLab.com, user is a member of paid group.
 Use the `GitLab User Lookup` app in the Zendesk sidebar to check the user's membership details.
 1. Possibly, ask the TAM (Technical Account Manager) or Account Owner (also known as AM / Account Manager) listed in SalesForce, in the `#account-management` slack channel, to add the user under the contacts for that Salesforce Account.
+We have contact syncing available from SFDC to Zendesk.
 While that's happening, please let the customer know you are reaching out to their TAM/AM to get them properly associated with the organization.

 *Look up resource*: You can use the [customer account look up workflow](looking_up_customer_account_details.html)